rhafer/openstack-db-migration-presentation/markdown/30-psgql2mysql.md

 <!-- .slide: data-state="normal" id="p2m-internals" data-timing="20s" -->
-# SQLAlchemy for the win
+# SQLAlchemy for the win!

+Note:
 * Introspection to read Tables and Columns
 * Type Abstractions defined for most types used by OpenStack
 * Extensible (type decorators)